Installation

 Check the 8000 port availability

 After ADCM is installed and started, its web interface should become available on the 8000 port of the deployed container.
-You can check it using these commands:

 • The netstat command — to display information about port listening.